sherlockjs/sherfire/README.md

 # sherfire
-A Firebase and API based on Sherlock
+A Firebase API based on Sherlock